matthiasgriessmann/firstproject/README.md

 # firstproject
-this is my first project on Software Carpentry and it is nice add some text for some reason
+this is my first project on Software Carpentry add some text for some reason

 ## Idea